bcgov/platform-developer-docs/src/docs/openshift-projects-and-access/install-the-oc-command-line-tool.md

 2. Run the command `wsl --install`

-3. You'll be prompted to setup a new username and password for the Ubuntu installation

-After completion of this command, you'll need to restart your computer to continue installing Ubuntu in WSL.
+3. After completion of this command, you'll need to restart your computer to continue installing Ubuntu in WSL.

-During the Ubuntu install process, you'll be prompted to setup a new username and password for the Ubuntu installation.
+4. During the Ubuntu install process, you'll be prompted to setup a new username and password for the Ubuntu installation

+Please make sure to remember this new username and password as you will need it later.

 ### Install homebrew

 From within your WSL terminal, install homebrew.

-Install [homebrew](https://brew.sh/) by running `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"` in your WSL terminal.
+1. Install [homebrew](https://brew.sh/) by running `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"` in your WSL terminal.
 You'll be prompted for the sudo password that you created earlier.

-Be sure to follow the steps in the output to add homebrew to your PATH.
-1. Install [homebrew](https://brew.sh/) by running `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"` in your terminal
 2. Be sure to follow the steps in the output to add homebrew to your PATH.

 ### Install openshift-cli (oc)